alinex/node-codedoc/src/document.md

 Is something missing here?
 Don't hestitate and make an issue on the [GitHub Page](https://github.com/alinex/node-codedoc/issues).

-This applied your method may look like:
+This applied, your method may look like:

 ``` coffee
 # Sorting the page map is done by generating sort strings for each page from the